drewhamiltonasdf/DrakeTutorials/README.md

 #### 002  : Multibody plant: setup and Python API

 #### 003 : Meshcat Raw Interface
+- It's quite an eyesore, but we change the environment map and add a bunch of objects to a Drake scene.
+This is just a quick overview of the raw Meshcat interface through Drake with a SceneGraph or plant...

 <p align="center">
 <img src="https://github.com/drewhamiltonasdf/DrakeTutorials/blob/main/imgs/meshcat.png">
 </p>